 Students who have been suspended may apply for readmittance to the College after one academic term according to the readmission policy.
 Students readmitted at this point are considered to be on probation, but must bring their CGPA or rate of progress into the probation range by the end of the first academic term after being readmitted.
-If it is mathematically impossible for the student to improve into the probation range by the end of the first academic term after readmittance or if in the judgment of the Academic Dean or College President it is highly improbable for the student to improve into the probation range, the student will not be readmitted.
+If it is mathematically impossible for the student to improve into the probation range by the end of the first academic term after readmittance of if in the judgment of the readmittance committee, it is highly improbable for the student to improve into the probation range, the student will not be readmitted.